HISTORY OF THE MURPHY NAME:

 appeared in Gaelic as O Murchadha or Mac Murchadha, meaning sea

-ancient line of Heremon, who along with his brother Heber, is the ancestor of
+line of Heremon, who along with his brother Heber, is the ancestor of all the

 where distinct septs arose.
 Septs called Murphy were found in the counties of